precision_manufacturingBuilt for Autonomous Operation

 Alerts

-• arrow_rightCritical errors
+• arrow_rightCritical errors and blocked agents

 • arrow_rightUnusual patterns